ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Key Identifier (**kid**) claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (**iss**) Claim.
 Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.The Key Identifier is not a security-critical field.
 For this reason, it MAY also be placed in an unprotected header if required.
 Verifiers MUST accept both options.

+The key identifier consists of the final (TBD) 8 bytes of the SHA256 fingerprint of the DSC (see section Trust management).
+Due to this shortening to 8 bytes there is a non-finite chance that the overall list of DSCs accepted by an validator contains DSCs with duplicate KIDs.
+For this reason a verifier MUST check all DSCs with that KID.

 ####  Issuer

 The Issuer (**iss**) claim is a string value which MAY hold the identifier of the entity issuing the EHC.
 The namespace of the Issuer Identifiers MUST be agreed between the Participants, but is not defined in the specification.